Vale of TearsFallout for Children

-How can the fallout from the death of a parent be anything less than intensely distressing for a child?10 Bereavement catapults children into taking on many of the roles and responsibilities of the missing parent long before they are really ready to do so.
+How can the fallout from the death of a parent be anything less than intensely distressing for a child?10 One of the most pressing long-term complications involved is that bereavement catapults children into taking on many of the roles and responsibilities of the missing parent long before they are really ready to do so.

 “Parental inversion” robs children of much of the fun and freedom of childhood.
-As they make the more or less conscious decision to put their own grief on hold in favour of supporting the grieving adult, deep and disturbing seeds of anxiety can hardly fail to be sown in their soul.
-If left unattended, these can seriously hinder the child’s ability to sustain mature friendships in later life, and to enjoy life’s lighter side.11
+Consciously or subconsciously they often put their own grief on hold in favour of supporting the grieving adult – which can leave deep and disturbing seeds of anxiety that surface later in life in different ways.
+Unless addressed, these ‘roots and shoots’ can seriously hinder the child’s ability to enjoy life’s lighter side, and to sustain mature friendships in later life.11

-When a child senses tension, hears Mummy complain about Daddy, or lies in bed hearing arguments, she wants to do all in her power to keep them together.
-She hears comments that make her think that she must be the cause of the trouble . . . so it is not surprising that when the split comes she interprets it like this, “It’s my fault.
+When a child senses tension, hears one parent complaining against the other, or lies in bed hearing arguments, she wants to do all in her power to keep them together.
+She hears comments that make her think that she must be the cause of all the trouble . . . so it is not surprising that when the split comes [whether through divorce or bereavement] she interprets it like this: “It’s my fault.
 I have failed in my attempts to keep them together.
 That message goes deep.”
-It is especially the oldest child who feels this and who “carries an augmented load of guilt.”12
+It is especially the oldest child who is likely to carry the full weight of this and who therefore “carries an augmented load of guilt.”12

-A young child who throws a tantrum, or bursts into tears when a loved one leaves the room, is protesting in the only way it knows how to do.
+A bereaved young child who throws a tantrum, or bursts into tears when a loved one leaves the room, is protesting in the only way he or she knows how to do.
 If this fails to bring about the desired result, the child may become unnaturally quiet.
-This quietness often masks a profound resentment, which may continue even when the loved one returns – but now it has become a breeding ground for rage and anger, and can cause the child to become increasingly withdrawn or unpredictable when other forms of loss come their way.
+This quietness may be welcomed by adults, but it may be masking a profound resentment, which may continue even when the loved one returns.
+But now it has become a breeding ground for rage and anger, and can cause the child to become increasingly withdrawn or unpredictable when other forms of loss come their way.

-Hypersensitive lest they be humiliated in front of their peers, and acutely unwilling to believe that anybody else has experienced the full extent of the emotions they are wrestling with, the stage is set for contradiction and conflict.
-“Why did the teenagers cross the road?”
-“Because their parents told them not to!”
+Hypersensitive lest they be humiliated in front of their peers, and acutely unwilling to believe that anybody else has ever experienced the full extent of the emotions they are wrestling with, the stage is set for contradiction and conflict.

 No wonder teenagers react unpredictably when further loss occurs.
 It is like throwing oil onto a fire.
 Warning signs to indicate that trauma may be present include disturbing dreams, along with emotional detachment and age-inappropriate behaviour.

-While it is right to do all we can to protect children from the side-effects of divorce, separation, and bereavement, we cannot afford to become over-protective.
-Young King Canute deliberately set himself in the path of the oncoming tide to remind the fawning flatterers who surrounded him that he was as much subject to the laws of nature as anyone else.
+While it is right to do all we can to protect children from the side-effects of separation, divorce and bereavement, we cannot afford to become over-protective.
+Young King Canute deliberately set himself in the path of the oncoming tide not to demonstrate any supposed power over Nature, but rather to remind the fawning flatterers who surrounded him that he was as much subject to the laws of Nature as anyone else.
 Trying to shield children from all pain is equally as futile.

-Adopting a “china doll” approach and over-controlling children’s freedom ultimately stunts their development.
-More often than not it reflects the parent’s inward-looking attitude.
-Better just to try and maintain open communications, and to pray that all that we have shared will stand our children in sufficiently good stead to help them cope when inevitable losses come their way in later life.
+More often than not, adopting a “china doll” approach, and over-controlling a child’s freedom, reflects the parent’s inward-looking attitude.
+Ultimately it stunts their development.
+Better just to try and maintain open communications, and to pray that all the right things that have been shared will stand their children in sufficiently good stead to help them cope when inevitable losses come their way in later life.

-Perfectionists will throw up their hands in horror and try still harder to control their behaviour – but the prayerful will persevere in the hope that they are simply “building their testimony,” en route to achieving great things for the Kingdom.
-May the Lord give us grace and wisdom to know when to intervene and when to remain watchful and prayerful – especially if they insist on making choices that we know can only lead to harm or disillusionment.
+Perfectionists throw up their hands in horror and try still harder to control their behaviour – but the prayerful will persevere in the hope that their children are “building their testimony,” en route to becoming more fully developed and rounded people.
+May the Lord give us grace and wisdom to know when to intervene and when just to remain watchful and prayerful – especially when they insist on making choices that we know are highly likely to lead to harm and disillusionment.

 It does not take anything as radical as a literal bereavement to upset a child’s sense of stability.
-It was obvious to us from an early age that our youngest son, Dominic, had learning needs that were making reading and writing immensely difficult for him.
-To our sadness, he passed through the hands of several teachers who were unable or unwilling to acknowledge the dyslexia that was so blindingly obvious to us.
+It was obvious to us from an early age that our youngest son, Dominic, had learning needs that made reading and writing extremely difficult for him.
+To our sadness (and frustration!) he passed through the hands of several teachers who were either unable or unwilling to acknowledge the dyslexia that was so blindingly obvious to us.

-The heartache has been all the greater because Dominic longs to read and write fluently, and feels intensely grieved at being unable to keep up with the rest of the class.
+The heartache was all the greater because Dominic longs to read and write fluently, and felt intensely grieved at being unable to keep up with the rest of the class.
 It was a relief when a detailed report finally highlighted the issues we had long since identified.
-Of itself the report does not constitute a cure, but at least the matter has now been recognised.
-He is currently receiving a limited amount of outside tuition, but unless the Lord intervenes miraculously, he is likely to continue needing help as he gets older.
+It is a great joy to look back now many years later and to see the benefit that that has brought in the whole way that he has developed.

-Likewise, those brought up in Christian homes, where the parents’ hectic schedule kept them constantly busy attending to other people’s needs, sometimes struggle to feel God’s presence for themselves in times of crisis.
-Perhaps they have an inbuilt expectation that God, too, will always be too busy for them.
+Those brought up in Christian homes, where the parents’ hectic schedule kept them constantly busy attending to other people’s needs, likewise often struggle to experience God’s presence for themselves – especially during times of crisis.
+Perhaps they develop an inbuilt expectation that God, too, will always be too busy for them.
 This can undermine their sense of being unconditionally loved, and leave them insecure about their own identity.

-At a still more serious level, how can children who grow up witnessing violence and abuse in their home, fail to carry the imprint of this into their adult life?
-Most commonly this manifests in a crippling lack of confidence.
-Sometimes, however, it can take a more sinister turn: an overarching desire to take revenge, for instance.
+At a still more serious level, how can children who grow up witnessing violence and abuse in their home fail to carry the imprint of this into their adult life?
+Most commonly this manifests itself in a crippling lack of confidence.
+Sometimes, however, it can take a more sinister turn, such as an overarching desire to take revenge.